nhsuk/simple-conditions-prototypes/views/diarrhoea/main-content-before.md

   - still has diarrhoea after 5 to 7 days
   <hr>

-  Diarrhoea is infectious so phone your GP and ask if you should come in.
+  Diarrhoea can be infectious so phone your GP and ask if you should come in.
 !!!

 !!! alert